 Note to the Teacher: Possible responses will range from nose, ears, elbow, heart, lungs, etc. to skeletal or circulatory system.
 All answers are good as the point is to demonstrate how similar humans are to each other.
 A student may point out that not everyone has arms, fingers, etc. Acknowledge that this is certainly true, but that most people have these parts.
+(2 minutes)

 STEP 2: Say, "While there are hundreds of parts that almost everyone has in common, there are only a few parts that just biological males have that biological females don't have and there are only a few parts that just biological females have that biological males don't have.
 Today, we are going to talk about those biological male and biological female parts which are part of our reproductive system."
 Tell them that the reproductive system includes those body parts that are used in reproduction; that is, in making and having babies.
-Say, "Most people have either biological male reproductive parts or biological female reproductive parts and that most people who have biological male reproductive parts are boys and most people who have biological female reproductive parts are girls, but sometimes people can have reproductive parts that don't match who they are."
+Say, "Most people have either biological male reproductive parts or biological female reproductive parts and that most people who have biological male reproductive parts are girls, but sometimes people can have reproductive parts that don't match who they are."
 (1 minute)

-STEP 3: Distribute the biological male body handout and colored pencils or crayons.
+STEP 3: Distribute the male diagram handout and colored pencils or crayons.
 Ask the students to color each part as you discuss it and to write the name on their sheet by the correct part.
 Show the Male Body slide.
-Point to the penis, say the word and explain what it is
+Point to the penis, say the word and explain what it is.